Monday, August 31, 2009

 We patch and upgrade when we should redesign and rethink.

-We crave attention but hide behind a screen.
+We crave attention but hide behind anonymity.

-There is a shoe somewhere ready to drop.
+There is a shoe somewhere, ready to drop.
 The sword is precariously dangled o’er heads.

 We look down not up.